 From nicotine to heroin, addiction is thought to be a reactive behavior to certain substances with addictive qualities.
 And so, convention has it that the best way to avoid addiction is to simply avoid them.
 But is this really the case?
 How else may addiction happen?

 It is difficult to pinpoint an isolated cause for addictive behaviors.
-In fact, it seems that they arise from a mosaic of different traits- genetic, chemical and environmental.
+In fact, it seems that they arise from a mosaic of different traits, including those from our genes and environmental factors.
 Although certain substances, such as nicotine, are known to be addictive, researchers have found that genetic traits may increase one’s likelihood of addiction to them.
 For example, a certain variant of the CHRNA5 gene can double one’s likelihood of developing a nicotine addiction, as it essentially softens nictotine’s negative effects, thus making it more pleasant to ingest than with other variants of the same gene (Fowler: 2014).

 Likewise, certain genes are also known to reduce one’s risk of developing an addiction.
-For example, a study of over 4,500 East Asian people found that those with a certain variant of the ALDH2 gene are nine times less likely to develop abusive drinking habits than those with other variants.
-This is because this specific version of the gene disables one’s ability to metabolise alcohol into acetate from the toxin, acetaldehyde.
+For example, a study of over 4,500 East Asian people found that those with a specific variant of the ALDH2 gene are nine times less likely to develop abusive drinking habits than those with other variants.
+This comes as this variant disables one’s ability to metabolise alcohol into acetate from the toxin, acetaldehyde.
 The buildup of this toxin in the body then causes nausea and general feelings of discomfort, thus discouraging the person from further drinking (Luczak: 2006).

-This however isn’t the only example of environmental triggers influencing addiction.
-In the book “Chasing the Scream”, Johann Hari summises that addiction is caused by a lack of connection to one’s environment, as opposed to other factors.
+Looking closer at environmental triggers, in the book “Chasing the Scream”, Johann Hari summises that addiction is caused by a lack of connection to one’s environment, as opposed to other factors.
 To make his point, he cites the “Rat Park” experiment.
 Conducted in the 1970’s, the experiment is famous for observing how, when left alone in cages in unhealthy living conditions with a bottle of plain water and a bottle of heroin-infused water, rats tended to prefer the water with heroin.
 Yet, when left in a cage with other rats and healthy living quarters, they preferred the plain water.
 From this experiment, and other examples, Hari says that addiction is therefore not just caused by chemical triggers, but how our environments make us susceptible to them.
 In this way, stressful environments are more likely to induce damaging behaviors, whereas more relaxed environments make them irrelevant (Hari: 2017).

 To conclude, addiction is caused by myriad factors beyond, although still including, addictive substances themselves.
 Thus, to understand the true causes of addiction, it is necessary to consider these factors taken together, as interlocking factors, rather than causes in isolation.
-After all, as an addictive behavior may be triggered by a substance, perhaps the addictive behavior itself is triggered by an environmental factor and vice versa.
+After all, although an addictive behavior may be made more likely due to the presence of a certain gene, perhaps it was triggered by a certain environment.

 Fowler, CD: Pub Med